FlyingCaps/anu/lecture-slides/readme.txt

 A few notes about this:

-- The presentation is written in a way that you can easily create a handout in which 4 slides are printed on one page.
+- The structure for these lecture slides basically follows the one of those for presentations -- it's just a bit more complex.
+They are also written in a way that you can easily create a handout in which 4 slides are printed on one page.
 You just need to call the makefile with a different argument.

 - If you work with overlays (e.g., tikz graphics that gradually expand), you will benefit from a special macro that allows to easily specify which slide number should go into the handout.
   For an explanation, open the AmnestyInternational.sty and search for "Fancy Handouts".

+- In addition, each chapter has its own folder.
+This also allows to define a different lecturer per chapter, which clearly might be required for courses.

 - The sty file (configured in a configuration file) supports one author as well as two authors (see the example PDFs).
 To choose one over the other, just set the argument of the package